 Routes to Do in Advance of the Eiger North Face

-The first thing you’ll want to do is climb the Eiger itself, the Monch, and probably the Jungfrau, all by easier routes.
+The best test of your preparedness, and necessary in any case, would be to climb the Eiger itself, the Monch, and probably the Jungfrau, all by easier routes.
 I climbed the Eiger five times by three routes before I ever set foot on the North Face for my first attempt.
 I recommend that every aspiring ’38 route climber climb one of these other routes, usually either the West Face route, which is a chossy slog, or—my preference—from the Monchjoch Hut via the South Ridge, which is a surprisingly involved outing, and more fun in my opinion than the West Face.
 Both of these routes are reliably in condition.
 The Mittelleggi Route has the potential to be a classic, but the overplacement of big, thick fixed ropes that you are supposed to climb hand-over-hand ruined the experience for me.

 Know the Descent and the Weather, and Pick the Right Season

 Keep in mind that the descent off the Eiger is not trivial, especially in bad weather.
 A GPS will struggle to show you how and where to get around all the small rock bands you need to navigate on the descent.
 Therefore you need to understand the terrain—to be able to see it in your mind’s eye.